hashicorp/terraform-provider-azuread/docs/resources/group.md

 ~> **Known Permissions Issue** The `auto_subscribe_new_members` property can only be set when authenticating as a Member user of the tenant and _not_ when authenticating as a Guest user or as a service principal.
 Please see the [Microsoft Graph Known Issues](https://docs.microsoft.com/en-us/graph/known-issues#groups) documentation.

 * `behaviors` - (Optional) A set of behaviors for a Microsoft 365 group.
-Possible values are `AllowOnlyMembersToPost`, `HideGroupInOutlook`, `SkipExchangeInstantOn`, `SubscribeMembersToCalendarEventsDisabled`, `SubscribeNewGroupMembers` and `WelcomeEmailDisabled`.
+Possible values are `AllowOnlyMembersToPost`, `CalendarMemberReadOnly`, `ConnectorsDisabled`, `HideGroupInOutlook`, `SkipExchangeInstantOn`, `SubscribeMembersToCalendarEventsDisabled`, `SubscribeNewGroupMembers` and `WelcomeEmailDisabled`.
 See [official documentation](https://docs.microsoft.com/en-us/graph/group-set-options) for more details.
 Changing this forces a new resource to be created.
 * `description` - (Optional) The description for the group.
 * `display_name` - (Required) The display name for the group.
 * `dynamic_membership` - (Optional) A `dynamic_membership` block as documented below.
 Required when `types` contains `DynamicMembership`.
 Cannot be used with the `members` property.